UmmulFatima/Tracking-events-using-social-media-analytics-and-news-paper-APIs-/README.md

 ```bash
 pip install numpy
 ```
 ## Description
-i) A new models for event detection and tracking through a selection of appropriate features.
+1. A new idea for event detection and tracking through a selection of appropriate features.
-ii) Topic detection and analysis using selected list of extracted concepts. iii) Visualization toolkit to test and evaluate the performance of the detected event
+2. Topic detection and analysis using selected list of extracted concepts.
+3. Visualization toolkit to test and evaluate the performance of the detected event

 ## Programming language, libraries and APIs
 - python 3, Flask framework